Revisionist Zionism: History of Revisionist Zionism after Israel's establishment

 During the first two decades after the Israeli Declaration of Independence in May 1948, the main revisionist party, Herut (founded in June 1948), remained in opposition.
 The party slowly began to revise its ideology in an effort to change this situation and to gain political power.
 While Begin maintained the Revisionist claim to Jewish sovereignty over all of Eretz Israel, by the late 1950s, control over the East Bank of the Jordan ceased to be integral to Revisionist ideology.
-Following Herut's merger with the Liberal Party in 1965, references to the ideal of Jewish sovereignty over "both banks of the Jordan" appeared less and less frequently.
+Following Herut's merger with the Liberal Party in 1965, references to the ideal of Jewish sovereignty over "both banks of the Jordan" became less frequent.
 By the 1970s, the legitimacy of the Hashemite Kingdom of Jordan was no longer questioned.
-In 1994 the complete practical abandonment of the "both banks" principle was apparent when an overwhelming majority of Likud Knesset Members (MKs) voted in favour of the Israel–Jordan Treaty of Peace.
+In 1994, the complete practical abandonment of the "both banks" principle was apparent when an overwhelming majority of Likud Knesset Members (MKs) voted in favour of the Israel–Jordan Treaty of Peace.

 The Herut party in 1948 won 14 seats in the 1949 elections.
 The official Revisionist party did not win any seats in the 1949 elections and would merge with Herut in 1950.
 In 1965, Herut became Gahal after merging with the Liberal Party.
-Gahal joined the government for the first time in 1967 and Menachem Begin became minister without portfolio in Levi Eshkol's government.
+Gahal joined the government for the first time in 1967, and Menachem Begin became minister without portfolio in Levi Eshkol's government.
 In July 1970, Begin and his colleagues left the National Unity Government under Golda Meir as a protest against the Rogers Peace Plan.

 Gahal would become Likud in 1973 after merging with three nationalist splinter groups.
 In 1977, Menachem Begin and Likud took power in Israel, with Begin becoming Israel's prime minister.